Skip to content

 Classical solution: [2, 1, 1]

-We can see that most of the solutions obtained by running QAOA are close to the minimal solution obtained classically, demonstrating the effectiveness of the algorithm.
-Also, note the non-trivial solution which includes a non-zero weight for the asset with negative expected return, demonstrating that it sometimes makes sense to include such assets in the portfolio as a risk-mitigation strategy - especially if they are highly anti-correlated with the rest of the assets.
+Most of the solutions obtained by running QAOA are close to the minimal solution obtained classically, demonstrating the effectiveness of the algorithm.
+Also, note the non-trivial solution, which includes a non-zero weight for the asset with negative expected return, demonstrating that it sometimes makes sense to include such assets in the portfolio as a risk-mitigation strategy - especially if they are highly anti-correlated with the rest of the assets.

 References